 For avid birdwatchers, there are over 120 bird species, including the endangered black eagle.

-Since 1999, Abbotsbury has hosted guests from all over South Africa and overseas.
+Owner run and managed since 1994, Abbotsbury has hosted guests from all over South Africa and overseas.

 The two guest suites are immaculately maintained, and every page of the guest book praises the accommodation and delicious meals.
 As far as possible, the food is produced on the farm itself, including the jams and preserves.

 Call us today to reserve your stay.